younes101020/multistep-form/README.md

 npx shadcn add https://multistep-form-sooty.vercel.app/registry/multistep-01.json
 ```

-Or you can choose do it manually by exporting these 2 files available in this
-repository to your project, namely: `./src/app/_contexts/StepProvider.tsx` and
-`./src/app/_components/StepsHeader.tsx`

 ## How to use it ?

 Wrap your steps inside `StepProvider`.
 The order of the steps is determined by